 If you’ve taken the walk along the ocean side of Manly, the Manly Four Beaches Walk, then try this Harbourside walk next.
 How different Sydney Harbour is from the ocean beaches!
+On this walk you start at Manly and then walk along to Balgowlah, it is smooth and flat and easy for prams and little walkers.

 The Start of the Scenic Walkway: Manly to Balgowlah Stroller Walk